 Position Paper #86

-A comprehensive account of Andrew Drummond's flight from Thailand in January 2015, the criminal convictions and outstanding proceedings he left behind, his continued defamatory operations from Wiltshire, United Kingdom, and the legal significance of his UK domicile for forthcoming proceedings under English law.
+A full account of Andrew Drummond's departure from Thailand in January 2015, the criminal convictions and unresolved proceedings he abandoned, his ongoing libellous activities from Wiltshire, England, and the jurisdictional implications of his UK residence for upcoming proceedings under English law.

 Formal Position Paper